 Did you lose your child in a tragic accident?
 Our attorneys can help you file a wrongful death lawsuit to fight for justice.

 How Long Do I Have to File a Child Injury Lawsuit in Florida?

 The statute of limitations in Florida personal injury cases was recently changed.
 If your child’s injury happened on or before 3/23/2023, the time limit is four years.
-The clock starts running on the date your child was hurt.
+If the injury occurred after that date, the time limit is two years instead.
 As a parent or legal guardian, you have the right to file a personal injury lawsuit on behalf of your child within the appropriate period.
 Since there are exceptions to the statute of limitations, it is best to contact a personal injury lawyer to confirm the deadline for your case.

 Contact a Gainesville Child Injury Lawyer for a Free Consultation